lilab-bcb/cumulus/docs/drop_seq.rst

 	* - dropest_cells_max
 	  - Maximal number of output cells
 	* - dropest_genes_min
+	  - Minimal number of genes for cells after the merge procedure (default 100)
+	* - dropest_min_merge_fraction
+	  - Threshold for the merge procedure (default 0.2)
+	* - dropest_max_cb_merge_edit_distance
+	  - Max edit distance between barcodes (default 2)
+	* - dropest_max_umi_merge_edit_distance
+	  - Max edit distance between UMIs (default 1)
+	* - dropest_min_genes_before_merge
-	  - Minimal number of genes in output cells (default 1)
+	  - Minimal number of genes for cells before the merge procedure.
+Used mostly for optimization. (default 10)
 	* - dropest_merge_barcodes_precise
 	  - Use precise merge strategy (can be slow), recommended to use when the list of real barcodes is not available (default true)
+	* - velocyto
+	  - Save separate count matrices for exons, introns and exon/intron spanning reads (default true)
 	* - trim_sequence
 	  - The sequence to look for at the start of reads for trimming (default "AAGCAGTGGTATCAACGCAGAGTGAATGGG")
 	* - trim_num_bases